Last updated: July 1, 2026. Refreshed monthly.

 Are these the same models as on Hugging Face?

 Mostly yes.
-The model weights for Qwen, DeepSeek, Kimi, GLM, MiniMax, Llama, Mistral, Command R+, and Phi are all available on Hugging Face.
+The model weights for Qwen 3.6, DeepSeek, Kimi, GLM, MiniMax, Llama, Mistral, Command R+, and Phi are all available on Hugging Face.
+The one to watch is Qwen 3.7 Max, which launched API-only on May 19, 2026 with no weights published.
 The version Taskade serves through the picker is the latest production-ready release from the provider, running on a managed gateway so you do not have to operate your own GPU infrastructure.

 What about open-source vision and image-generation models?